 Garda Vetting and Police Clearance

 Students entering UCC programmes which involve placements with children and vulnerable adults will be subject to Garda Vetting and Police clearance.
 Letters of Offer will make reference if your programme requires you to have clearance.
-More details available at this link.
+If you are unsure if your programme is subject to Vetting then you can check the course list.

 Registration is as follows: